Tips for helping a tree that looks sick or unhealthy

 Scale insects

-Description: The cochineal superfamily (Coccoidae) includes several genera of sucking insects that can harm trees and fruit or ornamental shrubs.
-Depending on the species, mature mealybugs look like small, bulging scales, miniature shells, or small, flattened discs covered in waxy secretions.
-In small numbers, mealybugs cause little damage, but large colonies can kill entire branches by sucking up the sap.
+Description: The scale insect superfamily (Coccoidae) includes several genera of sucking insects that can harm trees, fruit and ornamental shrubs.
+Depending on the species, mature scale insects look like small, bulging scales, miniature shells, or small, flattened discs covered in waxy secretions.
+In small numbers, these bugs don’t cause severe damage, but large colonies can kill entire branches by sucking their sap.

-Screening: Regular visual inspection remains the best method of detection.
-During the summer, the presence of honeydew, sooty mold, ants or wasps are good indicators.
+Detection: Regular visual inspection remains the best method.
+During the summer, the presence of honeydew, sooty mold, ants and wasps are good indicators.
 Ants protect scale insects and transport young larvae to new sites.
-A large amount of honeydew is a sign of a serious, unnoticed infestation.
+A large amount of honeydew is a sign of a serious infestation that has gone unnoticed.

 Preventive measures: Inspect plants regularly.
-Early identification allows local intervention and prevention of infestations that are more difficult to control.
+Early identification is key for intervening and preventing infestations that are more difficult to control.

-Physical control: First prune dead branches or branches that are too heavily infested to reduce the insect population.
-Take care to regularly disinfect pruning tools.
-Eliminate all visible scale insects.
-Dead or alive, they can harbor hundreds of eggs under their shell or in their ovisac.
-Living mealybugs are more difficult to detach from the bark, but dead mealybugs disintegrate easily.
+Practical measures: Prune branches that have died or that are heavily infested to reduce the number of insects.
+Make sure to regularly disinfect pruning tools.
+Eliminate all visible scale insects, dead or alive, as they can harbour hundreds of eggs under their shells or in their ovisacs.
+Living scale insects are more difficult to remove from the bark, but when they are dead they disintegrate easily.

-On the trunk and large branches: scrub with a soft brush dipped in soapy water; take care not to damage the bark.
+Scrub the trunk and large branches with a soft brush dipped in soapy water, making sure not to damage the bark.

-On the leaves and young twigs: rub with a soft cloth or a toothbrush soaked in soapy water.
+Rub the leaves and young twigs with a soft cloth or a toothbrush soaked in soapy water.
 Brush insects occasionally with a cotton swab dipped in rubbing alcohol to dry them out.

 Repeat the treatment if necessary to ensure that the entire population is eliminated.
 A few forgotten eggs or insects are more than enough to rebuild a new colony.

-Biological control: Encourage the presence of natural predators and parasites (bugs, ladybugs, hoverfly larvae, parasitic wasps) by cultivating a wide variety of plants.
+Biological control methods: Encourage the presence of natural predators and parasites (bugs, ladybugs, hoverfly larvae, parasitic wasps) by growing a wide variety of plants.

-Chemical control: As a last resort, use a low-impact pesticide whose active ingredient is insecticidal soap or mineral oil (horticultural oil).
-Read the product label carefully and follow the manufacturer’s recommendations.
+Pesticides: As a last resort, use a low-impact pesticide whose active ingredient is insecticidal soap or mineral oil (horticultural oil).
+Read the product label carefully and follow the manufacturer’s instructions.

 For more information :